dbbs-lab/bsb-core/README.md

-# Unnamed: A scaffold for modelling the cerebellum
+# Scaffold: A scaffold model for the cerebellum
- Let's have some fun with a name.
-What about PyScaff, PyCereb, scaff, ... ? :) Best name gets a Belgian beer ;p

- GitHub Repo for Scaffold model of Cerebellum.
+This package is intended to facilitate spatially and topologically precise, morphologically detailed simulations of the cerebellum.

 ## Installation

 ### Pip